keu/docs/learn/overview.md

 sidebar_label: 'Overview'
 id: overview
 slug: /
-description: 'Explore tutorials and concepts to learn everything you need to know about Apache Airflow and Astronomer'
+description: 'Use tutorials and concepts to learn everything you need to know about Apache Airflow and Astro'
 hide_table_of_contents: true
 ---